Skip to main content

 If you have liked Inception, it suggests similar films.

 If you said "Sci-Fi" and "recent" in the quiz, it narrows down to movies like Interstellar.
-It's a combo of math and user insight.
+It's a combination of math and user insight.

 Solving the Cold Start with a Quiz